jdevries3133/nvim_config/PLUGINS.md

 font,"](https://github.com/ryanoasis/nerd-fonts) to put icons all over the place, including in the status line and inside telescope when searching for things.

+## `lewis6991/gitsigns.nvim`

+This provides simple git-related decorations, like highlighting numbers on the sidebar based on the change status.

 ## `mfussenegger/nvim-dap`